isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: PACOnline is undergoing maintenance and currently not available.
+notification: PACOnline will be undergoing maintenance on 28 Apr 12am to 8am and will not be available during this period.
 Thank you for your understanding and we apologise for any inconvenience caused.
 sections:
   - hero:
       background: /images/Hero_banner_1.png